 Article II – Location

 Section 1.
 Registered Office.
 The registered office of Corporation is the place designated in the Articles of Incorporation as the registered office.
 Corporation may change its registered office in accordance with Chapter 317A, Minnesota Statutes, as amended from time to time (hereinafter, “Chapter 317A”).
-As of the date these Amended Bylaws were adopted, the registered address of Corporation is 1105 Juniper Lane, Buffalo, MN 55313.
+As of the date these Amended Bylaws were adopted, the registered address of Corporation is 1411 Allison Way Buffalo, MN 55313.
 The corporate records shall be stored at Corporation’s registered office.

 Section 2.
 Mailing Address.
 Corporation’s mailing address is P.O.
 Box 224, Buffalo, MN 55313.